A snapshot is a copy of the data of an ECS instance at a specified point in time. A snapshot can be used to back up data and create custom images.

 - Keep Snapshots: Specify the period of time to retain snapshots.
 Snapshots can be retained permanently or for a specified period of time (1 to 65,536 days).
 The default retention period is 30 days.

 Time when snapshots are created

 Automatic snapshots are created at the time specified in the automatic snapshot policy.
 Creating snapshots may degrade the I/O performance of a disk for a short period of time.
 When you set the Executed At and Execution Frequency parameters, we recommend that you avoid traffic peak periods based on characteristics of your business to ensure normal service running.

-You can set the snapshot retention time appropriately based on characteristics of your own industry and the data update cycle.
-The snapshot retention time is related to the number of snapshots.
-After the snapshot quota is reached, the earliest automatic snapshots are automatically deleted.
+You can set the snapshot retention period based on business characteristics and the data update cycle.
+The snapshot retention period and the number of snapshots are mutually related.
+If the snapshot quota is exhausted, the earliest automatic snapshot is deleted.